stavis1/protein_SIP_pipeline/README.md

 ### Nextflow:
-To install Nextflow using conda: run `conda env create -n nextflow_env -c conda-forge nextflow` If you wish to install nextflow without using conda please follow the installation instructions provided with the [nextflow documentation](https://www.nextflow.io/docs/latest/install.html).
+To install Nextflow using conda: run `conda env create -n nextflow_env -c bioconda nextflow=25.10.0` If you wish to install nextflow without using conda please follow the installation instructions provided with the [nextflow documentation](https://www.nextflow.io/docs/latest/install.html).
 The example analysis and usage instructions will assume that conda was used for installation if not replace `conda run -n nextflow_env nextflow` with just `nextflow` in the example commands.

 ### The container runtime: